about

 the region

 Salt of the Earth wines are not available for tasting or purchase at Quady Winery, where Salt of the Earth is made.
-But, if you’d like to visit the winery, we are open for tours and you can taste and purchase Quady Wines, including the popular Moscatos: Electra and Red Electra.
+But, if you’d like to visit the winery, we are open for tours and you can taste and purchase Quady Wines, including our other popular Moscatos: Electra and Red Electra.
 Check the Quady Winery tasting room hours for details on visiting.